 “Brother,” of course, has had currency in other subcultures and ethnolects, but like “wicked,” Boston uses the word in a way that seems unique to the region.
 Yet I can’t quite put my finger on how it’s unique.
 Perhaps it’s the way the word can be applied to total strangers (like a fellow passenger on a bus) that seems so unusual.

 Unfortunately, like many household words with dialectally specific meanings, “brother” is a search engine black hole.
 So in lieu of articles or books on the subject, two plausible hypotheses come to mind:

 1.)
 Unabbreviated “brother” was once common everywhere, but remained stronger in Boston while there was a shift toward “bro” (or other terms) elsewhere in America.

 2.)
 “Brother” is an entirely separate development in Boston.

 Lending credence to hypothesis 1 is that Boston is a strikingly conservative city, linguistically-speaking.
-For instance, as far as I can tell it is once of the only major cities in America where young, Caucasian English speakers are quite so resolutely non-rhotic.
+For example, it is arguably the only major city in America where young, Caucasian English speakers are quite so resolutely non-rhotic.